William E. Barber

 William Earl Barber (November 30, 1919 – April 19, 2002) was a United States Marine Corps colonel.
 He fought on Iwo Jima during World War II and was awarded the Medal of Honor for his actions in the Battle of Chosin Reservoir during the Korean War.

 Then Captain Barber and his company of 220 men held off more than 1,400 Chinese soldiers during six days of fighting in North Korea.
 Despite the extremely cold weather conditions and a bullet wound to the leg, Barber refused evacuation and an order for his company to withdraw from their mountain pass defensive position, which was surrounded.
 Barber, aware that leaving would cause 8,000 Marines of his division to be trapped in North Korea, held on to the position with his men, killing over 1,000 enemy troops; only 82 of his men were able to walk away after eventually being relieved.

-Biography
+Personal life

 William Earl Barber was born in Dehart, Kentucky, on November 30, 1919.
-He completed Morgan County High School in West Liberty, Kentucky, and attended Morehead State Teachers College for two years before enlisting in the Marine Corps at age 20.
+He completed Morgan County High School in West Liberty, Kentucky, and attended Morehead State Teachers College for two years before enlisting in the United States Marine Corps at age 20.
 Barber was married to his wife, Ione, for 59 years.
 He had three children, Sharon, Diane, and John, and three grandchildren.